24 Best Treks to Do in Autumn 2024

 3. The colours of Autumn

 If spring is the time for flowers, Autumn is for the colours of leaves, grass and the skies.
 The forests are colourful, teeming with yellow and red foliage.
 The grassy vegetation at higher altitudes turns red before turning into gold.
-The skies are also at their bright best, especially at sunset.
-If you wish to see the colours of the mountains, trek in Autumn.
-My favourites for colours are Har Ki Dun valley, Goechala, Buran and Rupin valleys.
+The skies are also at their brightest, especially at sunset.
+Suppose you wish to see the colours of the mountains, trek in Autumn.
+My favourites for colours are Har Ki Dun Valley, Goechala, Buran and Rupin Valleys.

 4. Lower crowds